PacLII Home | Databases | WorldLII | Search | Feedback

 (ii) the likelihood of the person interfering with evidence, witnesses or assessors or any specially affected person;

-(iii) the likelihood of the accused person committing an arrestable offence while on bail
+(iii) the likelihood of the accused person committing an arrestable offence while on bail .

 In this application the State opposes bail.
-The prosecution on thon the strength of the prosecution case and the seriousness of the offence which carries custodial sentence if the accused persons are found guilty.
+The prosecution rely on the strength of the prosecution case and the seriousness of the offence which carries custodial sentence if the accused persons are found guilty.
 The prosecution is also concerned with the public interest and the protection of the community should the accused be granted bail and that they re-offend.

 The submission for the accused persons are that they will comply with any bail conditions the Court might be imposed.